Juggalo: Characteristics

 Juggalos view the lyrics of Psychopathic Records artists, which are often violent, as a catharsis for aggression.

 Many characteristics of the Juggalo culture originated in the 1980s, when Joseph Bruce (Violent J) and his family were living in poverty.
 He and his brother Robert received all their clothes from rummage sales, and their food from canned food drives held at their school.
 Due to their poverty, the Bruce Brothers were the butt of many jokes in school.
 However, the brothers were not ashamed of their living standards and instead embraced them.
 Joe even made a name for themselves, Floobs.
 According to Joe, a Floob was essentially a scrub, but not just an ordinary scrub.
 A Floob "wore the same old shoes and shitty clothes from rummage sales ... but ... didn't even have to be cool.
 [Floobs] turned [their] scrubbiness into something [they] could be proud of."
 Though Joe only specifically names himself and his brother as Floobs, he alludes to other Floobs whom he had not met or known of, but were living in the same conditions as he and his brother; the respect that Floobs had for each other and their family-like embrace of likewise people influenced the philosophy held among Juggalos.

 Charities, benefits and community activity of Juggalos

 The Dead Stephanie Memorial Cleanup

 Since 2008, Florida Juggalos organized The Juggalo Cleanup Crew to pick up trash for the Dead Stephanie Memorial Cleanup, in honor of Stephanie Harris, a high school student who died of diabetes in 2008.

 Hatchet House and community outreach

 In Buffalo, New York, a group of Juggalos formed the Juggalos outreach program and started cleaning up Buffalo's East Side.
-In addition to the community cleanup they run Hatchet House which operates a 24/7 helpline referring community members in crises to services and serves as a base of operations for volunteer work and community service programs.
+In addition to the community cleanup, they run Hatchet House.
+The Hatchet House operates a 24/7 helpline referring community members in crises to services and serves as a base of operations for volunteer work and community service programs.

 Juggalos Making A Difference (J.M.A.D.)

-Juggalos in Denver, Colorado, founded the charitable organization Juggalos Making A Difference.
+Juggalos in Denver, Colorado founded the charitable organization Juggalos Making A Difference.